-Tourism is one of New Zealand's largest export industries, second only to the dairy industry in terms of foreign exchange earnings.
-It directly employs 6.3 per cent of the New Zealand workforce and it has the potential to improve the economies of communities around the country.
+Tourism is New Zealand's largest export industry in terms of foreign exchange earnings.
+It directly employs 7.5 per cent of the New Zealand workforce and it has the potential to improve the economies of communities around the country.

 Data and statistics